bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

 Sometimes C API implementations check that the object handle is not a null pointer and return some error code in that case instead of crashing the program (as `fwrite` would usually do).
-Don't rely on this behaviour, **just don't try to use the object handle if the constructor fails**.
+Don't rely on this behaviour, **don't use the object handle if the constructor fails**.

 ## Destruction

-Failing to destruct objects returned by constructing functions leands to resource leaks (at least memory if nothing else).
+Failing to destruct objects returned by constructing functions leads to resource leaks (at least memory if nothing else).

 If you check for a null pointer before destroying the object, remember that not all constructors return a null pointer (see `CreateFile` above).

-Similar to the usage the C API implementation might check that the object handle is not a null pointer.
+Similar to the usage, the C API implementation might check that the object handle is not a null pointer.
 Don't rely on this behaviour (e.g. by not performing the check yourself) unless you're sure it's safe.
 E.g. it is safe to call `delete` with a null pointer in C++.

 And finally, not all handles need destructing.
 For example `stdio.h` also defines: